 - Capability requirements describe functions shared across business processes

-- Technical requirements refer to the implementation of systems capabilities independently of their specific functional contents.
+- Non functional requirements (Quality of service and technical) refer to to the implementation of supporting systems independently of specific functional contents.

 Projects & Workshops